When it comes to 401(k)s, transparency is crucial - especially when it comes to fees.

 Department of Labor (DoL) regulations require that a retirement plan’s participants are provided with timely and comprehensive information about their investment fees.
 This is fulfilled in the form of a 404(a)(5) participant fee disclosure.

-Important note: A fee disclosure has to show all the fees that participants face - from custodial and recordkeeping fees to investment expenses.
+Important note: A 401(k) fee disclosure notice has to show all the fees that participants face - from custodial and recordkeeping fees to investment expenses.

 All About the Participant Fee Disclosure Process